provena/provena/docs/groups.md

 # Groups overview

-The RRAP M&DS IS provides the ability to define groups and access to grant access to resources in the IS on a group-by-group basis.
-A group is simply a construct that is defined in the IS with a name and a set of users as members of the group.
-Each resource in the RRAP M&DS IS, e.g. a dataset, can then be configured to allow access to have read and/or write permissions.
-For example, a dataset on the RRAP M&DS IS Data Store can be made available to one or more groups with differing levels of read/write access.
+Provena provides the ability to define groups and access to grant access to resources in the Information System on a group-by-group basis.
+A group is simply a construct that is defined in the information system with a name and a set of users as members of the group.
+Each resource in Provena, e.g. a dataset, can then be configured to allow access to have read and/or write permissions.
+For example, a dataset on the Provena Data Store can be made available to one or more groups with differing levels of read/write access.

-Currently groups apply to datasets in the RRAP M&DS IS.
-However, group access control functionality may be offered in other RRAP M&DS IS components and resources in the future.
+Currently groups apply to datasets in Provena.
+However, group access control functionality may be offered in other Provena components and resources in the future.

 # Requesting a new group

 If you would a new group, you will need to send request for a new group to be added.

 Step 1.
-To request a new group, please submit a request via the M&DS IS Issues tracker via this link:
+To request a new group, please submit a request via the Provena Issues tracker via this link:
 [https://github.com/gbrrestoration/mds-is-issues/issues/new/choose](https://github.com/gbrrestoration/mds-is-issues/issues/new/choose)

 Step 2.
 In "Request a new group", click on the "Get started" button to initiate a request issue (see screenshot below).